44 : Emilie and Patrick

 I’m often asked what the value is in an engagement session.
 In that moment where you and your partner freeze in front of the camera, its value will become crystal clear.
 It’s less about getting photos for your wedding website or invites, and more about getting comfortable in front of a lens.
 Comfortable with your body in front of a lens.
 Comfortable with how your body interacts with your partner’s body in front of a lens.
 In a singular moment mid-shoot when the tension breaks and your self-consciousness melts away, you’ll finally squeeze each other with real energy, and give me the laugh I’ve been waiting for.
 On your wedding day, that’ll be the vibe we step into from the first frame.
 And it’ll be magical.

-Emilie and Pat: I’m looking forward to September!
+Emilie and Patrick: I’m looking forward to September!

 You can see photos from Emilie and Patrick's wedding here.

 This Life by Selena Photography blog post was written by Montreal wedding photographer Selena Phillips-Boyle.
 This post was edited by Montreal communications professional Max Baru.